 Portfolios should be assessed by all those involved on an ongoing process, task by task.
-Portfolios should not be end loaded (given to the assessor when completed).
+Portfolios should not be end loaded, that is given to the assessor only when completed.

 Portfolio subject areas

-Portfolios are required at each level of the qualification framework (CSCATS, DCATS and HDCATS/HCCATS).
-The specific portfolios can be viewed in portfolios and paperwork.
+Portfolios are required at each level of the qualifications framework (CSCATS, DCATS and HDCATS/HCCATS).
+The specific requirements can be viewed in the portfolios of evidence section.

 Portfolios and practical and oral exams